rauvarfer/Metadata_Apps/ToF-ERDA-app/README.md

 1. **Time of Flight Detector:**

-    - Numerical fields: `sample-T1 distance`, `length of flight` (predefined values), and `polarity BIAS`.
+    - Numerical fields: `Sample-T1 distance`, `Length of Flight` (both predefined values), and `Polarity BIAS`.
-    - Internal specifications such as carbon foil density, thickness, diameter, and initial time resolution.
+    - Internal specifications such as carbon foil density, thickness, diameter, and initial time resolution of the ToF detector are setted internaly.

 2. **Time of Flight Detector Electronics:**